 These are the guys responsible for the bao fever and bao explosion in London over the past few years.
 Bao started off as a street stall, landing its first permanent venue in Soho in April 2015.
 Nearly three years on, there is still a huge queue outside Bao on an almost daily basis, where the average wait time is 1-2 hours!
 The trio behind Bao are fast becoming one of the most successful restauranteurs in London.
 100% worth the wait, or book a table at their Fitzrovia branch.
 Read more here.

 Where else can you find Thai-inspired goat shoulder?
 Smoking Goat opened on Denmark Street in Soho around the same time as Som Saa, during a wave of interest in Thai-inspired restaurants that the cool kids are calling Nu-Thai.
 I’m extremely disappointed to discover that it’s recently closed, as the lease expired?!
 That’s ridiculous.
 The good news is that they opened a second goat in Shoreditch, and hope to return to Soho in the near future.
 Ben Chapman, the chef behind Smoking Goat, is also the man behind the super popular Kiln.
+This is hands down one of the best restaurants in London for Thai food.

 Top 10 Wish List